Remove it fast & Get Paid Well, in your local area.

 Metal & Component Value – Aluminum, copper, and catalytic converters can significantly influence pricing.

-Current Market Demand – Fluctuating metal rates and parts demand affect real-time valuation.
+Current Market Conditions – Fluctuating metal rates and parts value affect real-time valuation.

 How Vehicle Value Is Calculated

-Vehicle pricing follows a structured approach that combines material value, reusable components, and current market conditions.
+Vehicle pricing combines material value, reusable components, and current commodity rates to estimate total worth.

 Valuations typically consider:

-For example, if steel is trading at $200 per ton and a vehicle weighs approximately 2,500 pounds (1.25 tons), its baseline metal value could be around $250 before accounting for reusable components.
+For example, if steel is trading at $200 per ton and a vehicle weighs approximately 2,500 pounds (1.25 tons), its baseline metal value may be around $250 before accounting for reusable components.

-Pro Tip: Vehicles with intact, high-demand parts may be worth more than weight alone would suggest.
+Pro Tip: Vehicles with intact, valuable components may be worth more than weight alone would suggest.

 How Metal Prices Influence Vehicle Value